Hyunglok-Kim/EN5423/README.md

 Include information about the licensing for your course material here, if applicable.

 ## Contact
-For more information or inquiries about the course, please contact [Your Name] at [your email].
+For more information or inquiries about the course, please contact Prof. Hyunglok Kim at hyunglokkim@gist.ac.kr.